Monday, February 11, 2008

 Answer: Three reasons, first, nobody else wanted the job, and second, many people have stated you have to be an idiot to take this job, therefore your own words have just validated that I am eminently qualified.
 And third, I barely passed the interview process, which consisted of one question, which was "Do you have a pulse?"

-Question: Why can't you make a schedule that does not allow Byes or doubleheaders, and does not allow 9pm games, neither of which are acceptable?
+Question: Why can't you make a schedule that does not allow Byes?

 Question: Based on some of your remarks, I have to ask, do you suffer from insanity or are you just conceited?